mojolabalogun/patience-card-game/README.md

 ### Game Instructions
 * Pick one card that exists in a standard deck (e.g. Ace of Spades, 2 of Clubs)
 * Now, just wait!
 Every second a card will be printed to the screen.
-    * If your card eventually shows up you win!
+    * If your card eventually shows up, you win!
     * Otherwise, you can press 'enter' at any point in the game to stop the game.
 If you stop the game, and your card is not in the deck you win!
 * It's that simple :)